nitundatta8/currency-exchanger/README.md

 ## Description

-_This web application alow a user to type in an amount (in U.S. dollars) and then choose which currency it should be converted to (such as francs, marks, rupees, and so on) with the most recent exchange rate._
+_This web application allows a user to enter an amount (in U.S. dollars) and then choose which currency it should be converted to (such as francs, marks, rupees, and so on) with the most recent exchange rate._

 _This site is already linked to an index.html, styles.css, jQuery.js(3.4.1), scripts.js., main.js, jest, babel, lint, webpack, json, & gitignore_